noobiept-other/website_example/readme.md

         loading.classList.add( 'hidden' );
         };
     request.send();

-    event.stopPropagation();
-    event.preventDefault();
     }

 We remove the `hidden` class from the loading element to show it during the loading, and once its all done we simply re-add it.

 # History #